Six Line Wrasse Care Guide: The Popular Reef Fish With a Reputation (and How to Manage It)

 Six line wrasses are very colorful and active fish.
 They are also very small, staying under 3 inches when fully mature, which can make them appealing to hobbyists with nano tanks.
 As we’ll discuss later, even though this fish is small it is by no means an appropriate nano species.

 These fish have beautiful colors and patterns.
-They have a purplish-pink base color that can sometimes appear as dark red in different settings; the underbelly is usually the lightest portion of the body and can have a tan appearance against the bluish anal and ventral fins.
+They have a purplish-pink base color that will appear as dark red in different settings; the underbelly is the lightest portion of the body and can have a tan appearance against the bluish anal and ventral fins.
 In shape, the body is very aerodynamic with exact curvature for quick and efficient travel.

 Six line wrasses are named after the six alternating blue and orangey-yellow stripes along the sides of their body that run from behind the gill, onto the dorsal fin, and onto the caudal (tail) fin.
-The tail fin can be green at the base and transition into yellow or become transparent.
-At the top of the base of the tail, there is also a black eyespot which can be used to confuse predators.
+The tail fin is green at the base and transition into yellow or become transparent.
+At the top of the base of the tail, there is also a black eyespot which is used to confuse predators.

 Six line wrasses also have very characteristic red eyes with two horizontal stripes at either side of the pupil.